circleci/circleci-docs/jekyll/_cci2/contexts.md

 ## Overview
 {:.no_toc}

-Contexts are created on the Settings page of the CircleCI application, in the Organization section.
+Contexts are created on the Organization Settings page of the CircleCI application.
 You must be an organization member to view, create, or edit contexts.
-After a context is set in the application it may be configured in the workflows section of the [`config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) file for a project.
+After a context is set in the application it may be configured in the workflows section of the [`config.yml`]({{ site.baseurl }}/2.0/configuration-reference/#context) file for a project.

 ![Contexts Overview]({{ site.baseurl }}/assets/img/docs/contexts_overview.png)